U.S. flag

 Prognosis

-The prognosis of VT depends on the underlying etiology and the presence of structural heart disease.
-As coronary artery disease is the main cause of VT, patients with ischemic cardiomyopathy-related VT have the worst prognosis.
-The two-year mortality in these patients has been reported to be as high as 30% if they remain untreated.[93]
-However, the implantation of a defibrillator significantly reduces the incidence of sudden cardiac death and improves survival in these patients.[94]
+The prognosis of ventricular tachycardia depends on the underlying etiology and the presence of structural heart disease.
+CAD is the most common cause of ventricular tachycardia, and patients with ischemic cardiomyopathy–related ventricular tachycardia have the worst prognosis.
+Two-year mortality in untreated patients has been reported to reach 30%.[59]

-Patients with idiopathic ventricular tachycardia have excellent prognoses in the absence of other co-morbid conditions, and they are estimated to have longevity almost equal to the general population.[95]
-Patients with hypertrophic cardiomyopathy, long QT syndrome, and arrhythmogenic right ventricular cardiomyopathy have a higher risk of sudden cardiac death, even in normal left ventricular systolic function.
-Beta-blockers reduce the burden of ventricular tachycardia in these patients, and implantable cardioverter defibrillators prevent sudden cardiac death.[96][97]
+Individuals with idiopathic ventricular tachycardia have an excellent prognosis in the absence of other comorbidities, with life expectancy approximating that of the general population.[61]
+Patients with HCM, LQTS, and ARVC remain at higher risk of SCD, even with preserved left ventricular systolic function. β-blockers reduce the burden of ventricular tachycardia in these populations, and ICDs provide protection against SCD.[62][63]

 Complications